Checking Continuous Stochastic Logic against Quantum Continuous-Time Markov Chains: Introduction

-\paragraph{Linear-time logic vs branching-time logic} All of the above literature are concerned with branching-time logic that classifies all paths into satisfying ones and dissatisfying ones, and compares the measure of satisfying paths with a predefined threshold.
-Fewer works concerning linear-time logics impose constraints on the measure of all paths at some critical time periods.
+\paragraph{Linear-time logic vs branching-time logic} All of the above literature are concerned with branching-time logic that classifies all paths into satisfying ones and dissatisfying ones, and compares the probability measure of satisfying paths with a predefined threshold.
+Fewer works concerning linear-time logics impose constraints on the probability measure of all paths at some critical time periods.
 Guan and Yu introduced continuous linear logic (CLL) over CTMCs~\cite{GuY22}, and proved the decidability by real root isolation of exponential polynomials.
-Xu \textit{et~al.} initialized the model-checking on quantum CTMCs, in which the decidability of signal temporal logic (STL) was established, again, by real root isolation~\cite{XMG+21}.
+Xu \textit{et~al.} initiated the model-checking on quantum CTMCs, in which the decidability of signal temporal logic (STL) was established, again, by real root isolation~\cite{XMG+21}.
+A novel sample-driven procedure for solving the repeated reachability problem was developed in~\cite{JFX+24}.
 Both CLL and STL are linear-time logics.
 However, checking the more popular branching-time logic over quantum CTMCs, as far as we know, remains open.

-\paragraph{Contribution} The contributions of the present paper can be summarised as: \begin{enumerate} \item We consider the novel model of quantum CTMC that has a more precise description of a composite system --- consisting of a classical subsystem and a quantum subsystem --- than the existing work~\cite{XMG+21}. \item We prove the decidability of CSL over quantum CTMCs and give a numerical approach in polynomial time to compute the probability measure. \item A running example of Apollonian networks is provided to show the utility of our method. \end{enumerate}
+\paragraph{Contribution} The contributions of the present paper can be summarised as: \begin{enumerate} \item We consider the novel model of quantum CTMC that has a more precise description of a composite system --- consisting of a classical subsystem and a quantum subsystem --- than the existing work~\cite{XMG+21}. \item We prove the decidability of CSL over quantum CTMCs and give a numerical approach in time polynomial in the dimension of the state space to compute the probability measure. \item A running example of Apollonian networks is provided to show the utility of our method. \end{enumerate}

 \paragraph{Organization} The rest of this paper is organized as follows.
 Section~\ref{S2} recalls some notions and notations from quantum computing and number theory.
 In Section~\ref{S3} we introduce the model of quantum CTMC, and establish the probability space.
 Based on that, we will check the CSL formula for specifying branching-time properties over quantum CTMCs in Section~\ref{S4}.
 We further prove the decidability of CSL and give an efficient numerical approach.
 Section~\ref{S5} is the conclusion.
 The implementation is delivered in Appendix~\ref{A1}.